GitHubStuff/ui_datetime_scroll_picker_flutter/README.md

 ## Usage

-There are three was to utilize this package:
+There are three(3) was to utilize this package:

 1 - To have the DateTime Picker appears as an overlay, use **dateTimeOverlayRoute**: